mupif/mupif/README.txt

 To support parallel and distributed simulation scenarios, MuPIF requires Pyro module.

-[4] Running Mupif examples
+[4] Running MuPIF examples
 ===============================================================================
 Please read README files in individual example directories for instructions.

 [5] Installation
 ===============================================================================
-Use   pip install mupif   to install mupif as a package.
+Use  $ pip install mupif   to install mupif as a package from PyPI.
+Use  $ git clone git://git.code.sf.net/p/mupif/code mupif.git  to get a git version.

 To build an installable MuPIF package, several options are available.
 A package setuptools is normally used for creating e.g. installable tar files.